dvhoisel/atualizar-mikrotik/README.md

 ## Licença

-Este projeto é distribuído sob a licença GPL 3.0.
+Este projeto é distribuído sob a licença MIT.
 Veja o arquivo LICENSE para mais detalhes.